VadimDu/pouchitis_classifiers/README.md

 The classifier is built using the **xgboost** model, which is an algorithm of gradient boosting trees (GBT).
 You can change the model and use for example random forest or any other algorithm you prefer, but the code is written to be used specifically with xgboost package.
 For more information about xgboost, including a nice introduction to boosted trees, go to https://xgboost.readthedocs.io/en/latest/tutorials/model.html

 ## Python modules requirements
-You need to have Python version >=3.0 and the following module installed: xgboost sklearn pandas
+You need to have Python version >=3.0 and the following modules installed: xgboost sklearn pandas